 Making modifications on a small scale structure 10 miles offshore is relatively easy.
 In contrast, making corrections on a large scale structure 1000 miles offshore would be an entirely different challenge – at a different cost.
 Therefore, The Ocean Cleanup deployed a 100 meter-long barrier segment in the North Sea, 23 km off the coast of The Netherlands on the 22nd of June 2016.
 It was the first time our design was put to the test in open waters and the tests conducted gave valuable insights to our engineering team.
-After 10 weeks, we took the barrier back to shore.

 Our passive cleanup system uses the natural ocean currents to collect and concentrate plastic.
-By placing long, floating screens in the Great Pacific Garbage Patch between Hawaii and California, we can clean up the accumulated plastic and prevent it from breaking down into even more harmful microplastic over time.
+By placing long, floating cleanup system in the Great Pacific Garbage Patch between Hawaii and California, we can clean up the accumulated plastic and prevent it from breaking down into even more harmful microplastic over time.
 Our design needs to withstand harsh weather conditions and constant wear and tear.
 Since our technology is the first of its kind, we believe the best way to move forward is to test often and fast and make iterative improvements based on these tests.

 OBJECTIVE AND SET-UP